jeftegoes/AwsOverview/README.md

 ## 16.12.
 Amazon Inspector

 - **Amazon Inspector is an automated security assessment service that helps improve the security and compliance of applications deployed on AWS.**
-- **It helps you test the network accessibility of your Amazon EC2 instances and the security state of your applications running on the instances.**
+- **It helps you test the network accessibility of your Amazon EC2 instances and the security state of your applications running on the instances.** [Amazon Inspector](Amazon%20Inspector.md)
-- **Automated Security Assessments**.
-- **For EC2 instances:**
-  - Leveraging the AWS System Manager (SSM) agent.
-  - Analyze against unintended network accessibility.
-  - Analyze the running OS against known vulnerabilities.
-- **For Containers push to Amazon ECR:**
-  - Assessment of containers as they are pushed.
-- Reporting & integration with AWS Security Hub.
-- Send findings to Amazon Event Bridge.

-### 16.12.1.
-What does AWS Inspector evaluate?

-- **Only for EC2 instances and container infrastructure**.
-- Continuous scanning of the infrastructure, only when needed.
-- Package vulnerabilities (EC2 & ECR) - database of CVE.
-- Network reachability (EC2).
-- A risk score is associated with all vulnerabilities for prioritization.

 ## 16.13.
 AWS Config

-- **AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.**
+- **AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.** [AWS Config](AWS%20Config.md)
-- Helps with **auditing and recording compliance of your AWS resources**.
-- Helps record configurations and changes over time.
-- Possibility of storing the configuration data into S3 (analyzed by Athena).
-- Questions that can be solved by AWS Config:
-  - Is there unrestricted SSH access to my security groups?
-  - Do my buckets have any public access?
-  - How has my ALB configuration changed over time?
-- You can receive alerts (SNS notifications) for any changes.
-- AWS Config is a per-region service.
-- Can be aggregated across regions and accounts.

 ## 16.14.
 Amazon Macie